JuliaLang/julia/doc/src/manual/types.md

 var"#9#10"
 ```

-Types of anonymous function are not necessarily singletons, for example in cases where a variable is captured.
+Types of closures are not necessarily singletons, for example in cases where a variable is captured.

 ```jldoctest
 julia> addy(y) = x -> x + y